Why Athena Precision Steel Matters

 What’s the best material for a red dot sight plate?

-Zero retention determines whether your optic stays perfectly aligned with your point of aim.
-If a plate loses zero, your rounds will hit off-target.
+Zero retention ensures your point of aim stays consistent, even after repeated recoil or environmental stress.
+If a plate shifts even slightly, your optic’s aim will be off, leading to missed shots and poor accuracy.
 Athena Precision hardened steel plates are CNC-machined to exact tolerances and tested to maintain zero after thousands of rounds, drops, and impacts - something aluminum and standard steel often can’t guarantee.